markroepke/p4da/chapter_3/03_built_in_sff.md

 Out[3]: ['a', 'b', 'c', 'd', 'e']
 ```

 Note that `append` and `extend` are usually faster than `+` because they are modifying the list in place rather than copying the previous list over.
-This is similar to R. It's the idea that `list = list + a` is going to be slow.
+This is similar to R. It is the idea that `list = list + a` is going to be slow.

 #### Sorting